A Blast from the Past review

 You never get anywhere.
 At least, not where you’re intending too.
 Fallout 3 could be argued as a sister-game to Oblivion, they share the same structure and style, despite being worlds apart but while that game’s shell-shocked design was consistent enough that fatigue pushed you back to the missions, I still find myself running through Oblivion’s fields like I’m in a shampoo ad (I do have shiny fur) instead of getting down to business.

-I’d forgot about a mini game where you can get someone to like you by using a subject wheel and judging the success by their facial expressions; even after 500 hours I’ve still not cracked it.
+I’d forgotten about a mini game where you can get someone to like you by using a subject wheel and judging your success by their facial expressions; even after 500 hours I’ve still not cracked it.
 I just bribe everyone to like me.
 Cyrodiil is an expensive place but like all games that have money, you have none for ages then end up with more than you can spend, buying yet another house and filling it with stuff you lose because you’ve got too many houses filled with stuff.
-The GOTY edition includes the DLC, which was more than Horse Armour; there’s houses to suit every kind of adventurer from a Vampire’s hollow to a brazen castle - if you factor in the town-houses you can buy, Estate Agent could have been a Character Class.
+The GOTY edition includes the DLC, which was more than Horse Armour; there’s houses to suit every kind of adventurer from a Pirate's cove to Vampire’s hollow - if you factor in the town-houses you can buy, Estate Agent could have been a Character Class.

 Other DLC included spell books and the Mehrunes’ Razor mission which is still great.
 While Knights of the Nine is a nice bit of business that fits in with the games’ overall tone, the second Add-On, Shivering Isles was not a favourite of mine.
 Then, or now.
 It’s too abstract and distant from the main game, transporting you to the world of a Mad God who has a big problem he needs you to deal with.
 It does make for a change of pace, but look at it; I don’t need a change.